The aim of this guide is to help you write good quality product titles that are of great value to search engine and useful to readers.

 Or create your own rule for consistently creating each product title, and make sure you include it in your store’s Knowledge Base.

-If you are using size, such as 3 metres, keep it consistent every single time.
-Do not use “3 metres” in one title and “3m” in another.
+If you are using size, such as 3 meters, keep it consistent every single time.
+Do not use “3 meters” in one title and “3m” in another.

 - Good example: OZtrail Deluxe Gazebo 3m x 3m Marquee